 European type approval for emissions of Euro V truck engines is obtained from tests performed on prescribed engine cycles on an engine test bed under laboratory conditions.
 For the determination of real world emissions of in-use vehicles, execution of engine tests on an engine test bed may not be representative.
-With the introduction of PEMS, or Portable Emission Measurement System, it has become possible to monitor real-world emissions of vehicles in normal traffic situations.
-In 2011 the EU Directive [582/2011/EC] was introduced which describes on-road emission tests using PEMS for checking the conformity of vehicles in-service for Euro V and Euro VI (Annex II and Annex XII).
+With the introduction of PEMS, or Portable Emission Measurement System, it has become

 PEMS is a system to measure exhaust gas emissions of a vehicle.
 The measurements can take place on the road in normal traffic.
 PEMS yields estimates for real-world emissions performance of the investigated vehicle.
 The system is introduced in the EURO V and Euro VI Heavy-Duty engine emission legislation for determination of 'in-service conformity'. 'in-service conformity' in this matter can be explained as: does the vehicle In-Service comply with the emission standards if its engine would be tested on an engine test bed.
-The 'in-service conformity' method is designed to check if vehicles In-Service and on-road are in conformity with their original type approval over the engine test.
+The 'in-service conformity' method is de-signed to check if vehicles In-Service and on-road are in conformity with their original type approval over the engine test.
 For Euro VI the check of 'in-service conformity' using PEMS is mandatory.
-For Euro V it is allowed to use PEMS as an alternative test method for the regular engine test bed method for checking 'inservice conformity'.
+For Euro V it is allowed to use PEMS as an alternative test method for the regular engine test bed method for checking 'in-service conformity'.